gulshang7/KPI_Dashboard_of_Car_sales_Win_Loss_Data_Analysis_using_Excel_and_Tableau/README.md

 ![Dashboard White](https://user-images.githubusercontent.com/124501309/224763493-48cc63fe-4130-47a2-85b6-a2064fa86be1.png)

-### NOTE: If you click any Region at Top, all the Data Changes According to that Region, Ex.
-PACIFIC REGION.
+### NOTE: If you click any Region at Top, all the Data Changes According to that Region.

 https://user-images.githubusercontent.com/124501309/224766661-0fd112df-5473-4280-a168-be6286cf88e1.mp4